gzbotii/Hargita-Mountains-Ski-Resort/README.md

 The weather data is fetched with an API call from OpenWeatherMap, location is set to Hargita mountains.

 The footer is responsive as well, adapted to mobile, tablet, desktop.
-Basic on-hover animaiton added to the footer list-elements.
+It feautures an on-hover animaiton on the footer list-elements.
 Social media logos are changing color on-hover.

 A basic carousel added, using CSS.

 GSAP is used for animation - the header has a timeline, other elments use the scroll trigger.

+It features a Google Maps embed module, location set to the Hargita mountain, where this fictional resort is placed.

 Unfortunately because of some GitHub Pages issue, I cannot sort the project into folders (images, CSS, JS files).
 The project can be found at https://gzbotii.github.io/Hargita-Mountains-Ski-Resort/